Every year in the UK, thousands of dogs are lost, stray or are stolen.

 (For more detailed information use the links in the left hand column.)

 The definition of a stray dog is a dog unsupervised in a public place regardless of whether it is wearing a collar and tag.

 Animal Welfare officers will endeavor to return a dog to its owner if it has been caught straying for the first time (if contact can be made with the owners in time).
 In the majority of cases stray dogs will be transported to an approved holding kennels where they are kept by law for seven days, enabling the owner to claim the dog.
 The dog will only be released upon payment of a fine and any other costs incurred during its detention.
 All stray dogs are scanned to see if they have been implanted with a microchip.

 After seven days the dog is legally no longer the property of its owner and is able to be re-homed.

 The Environmental Protection Act 1990 section 150 requires the finder of a stray dog to:

-If the finder fails to take one of these courses of action, he will have committed an offence and would be liable, upon conviction, to a fine.
+If the finder fails to take one of these courses of action, they will have committed an offence and would be liable, upon conviction, to a fine.